exalkas/dev-guides/Deploy/Heroku.md

 ---

-### When all these steps are completed then ADD ANY ENV VARIABLES your project may use
+### When all these steps are completed then ADD to Heroku ANY ENV VARIABLES your project may use
 ---

 After successful deployment, every time you will be applying changes to your project, you will need to update your git and then `git push heroku master`